Woodside Presbyterian Church: History

 A central feature in the sanctuary, and installed during the construction of the building was the massive tracker organ (in July 2004 the organ was purchased and removed by the Rainbow Mennonite Church of Kansas City, KS).
 The organ, opus 488, an E.& G.G.
 Hook of Boston, with its keyboard linked to individual pipes by an intricate system of thin wooden rods was built by Elias and George Greenleaf Hook of Tremont Street, Boston and installed in 1869.
 The organ featured two manuals, 3 divisions, 19 stops, 16 registers, 17 ranks and a total of 876 pipes.
 Elias was responsible for the technical design of the instruments as well as the business side of the firm; George was responsible for the voicing of the instruments, and was himself an organist.

 In the Church's tower, on the fourth floor is a set of nine bells which are rung by means of hand-operated levers which are located on the second floor of the tower.
 These bells were cast at the famous Meneely bell foundry of West Troy (now Watervliet), New York, in 1869.
 That bell foundry was started in 1826 by Andrew Meneely, who had been an apprentice to instrument maker and bell founder Julius Hanks.
 It is not to be confused with the second Meneely bell foundry, which was located in Troy, New York; the two bell foundries competed fiercely.

 Meneely bells rang for President Franklin Roosevelt's and President John Kennedy's funerals, and for President Lyndon Johnson's inauguration.
 The replacement for the Liberty Bell in Philadelphia, as well as many church bells in that city, were Meneely bells.
 Nearly every church bell in Troy, New York is a Meneely bell.
 Other Meneely bells include bells at Cornell University, the Metropolitan Life building in New York City, and the West Point Military Academy.
 Overall, the Meneely companies produced about 65,000 bells.
 The Meneely companies eventually closed in 1952 owing to metal shortages and the increasing popularity of electronic bells and chimes.

-On the third floor of the tower are clock works purchased through Browne & Spaulding of New York; this clock strikes the quarter-hour and was operational into the 1960s until neighbors started complaining and the clock was shut down.
+On the third floor of the tower are clock works manufactured by A. S. Hotchkiss and purchased through Browne & Spaulding of New York.
+This clock strikes the quarter-hour using the Warren chime tune, and was operational into the 1960s until neighbors started complaining and the clock was shut down.